Apple iPad mini 7 could arrive within a year

-(Pocket-lint) - Apple revealed the 6th generation of the iPad mini in September 2021, which was two years after the previous model and it looks like the next generation model could follow the same release pattern if the latest prediction is anything to go by.
+Apple revealed the 6th generation of the iPad mini in September 2021, which was two years after the previous model and it looks like the next generation model could follow the same release pattern if the latest prediction is anything to go by.

 According to industry analyst Ming-Chi Kuo - who has a fairly decent track record when it comes to Apple products - Apple is apparently "working on a new version of the iPad mini equipped with a new processor as the main selling point".
 Kuo says mass shipment of the device is expected by the end of 2023, or the first half of 2024.